 "It doesn't . . ."
 Kagome's soft voice made him crack open an eye to look at her.
-She still had her face turned away from him, but her weary voice told him that she wasn't angry anymore.
+She still had her face turned away from him, but her weary voice told him that she wasn't angry anymore—at least not angry enough to 'sit' him again.
 "It doesn't . . . smell too bad, does it?"

 "You know, when I . . .
 You know."

 Inuyasha rolled his eyes before closing them again.
 "Come on, you're really worried about that?"